-The first thing notice is it’s $10 cheaper than The Iconic.
-Remember, with online shopping price is still a huge factor.
+The first thing we notice is it’s $10 cheaper than The Iconic.
+Remember, with online shopping, price is still a big factor.
 And that $10 saving’s got our interest.

 There’s a filter option on the search results.
-Had we needed it, this would have made it faster to find the right product page.
+Had we needed it, this would’ve made it faster to find the right product page.

-On the product page, we get 5 product images (2 shown in the picture) and a similar information panel to The Iconic.
+We get 5 product images (2 shown in the picture) and a similar information panel to The Iconic on the product page.

-The name and price is clear.
+The name and price are clear.
 And it seems we can get 240 Myer One credits with this purchase.

 We don’t know how much that is.
 But fair enough, we can see how it adds something else to the offer.

-Interestingly, After Pay with 4 payments is also available on this purchase, like it was with The Iconic.
-It’s clearly a popular payment option.
+Interestingly, After Pay with 4 payments is also available on this purchase as it was with The Iconic.
+It’s clearly a popular way to pay.

 Colour and size options are pretty standard here, as is the “Others have viewed” option. (all Converse shoes)

-In addition, Myer have added in customer reviews.
+In addition, Myer has added customer reviews.
 This wasn’t on The Iconic site.
-Although, in this case there’s only the one review for the product.
+Although, in this case, there’s only one review.

-We noted when we were looking at buying high ticket products in a recent article, that even though customer review functionality is common now on many shopping sites, not many people actually leave a review. (hence the popularity of more independent sites like Product Review.)
+We noted when looking at high-ticket products in a recent article, that even though customer review functionality is common now on many shopping sites, not many people leave a review.
+(Hence the popularity of more independent sites like Product Review.)

 There’s free delivery for a standard delivery time of 4-7 Working Days or Click and Collect in store.

-But, there’s no fast or more convenient options like The Iconic has.
-No delivery for tomorrow for example, or at the weekend.
+But, there are no fast or more convenient options like The Iconic.
+No delivery for tomorrow, for example.
+Or for delivery at the weekend.

 Maybe customers don’t need shoes fast?
 But, the implication is that Myer’s delivery and supply chain systems aren’t as flexible as The Iconic.

-In the bottom navigation bar, Myer don’t offer options for affiliates, partners and influencers.
+In the bottom navigation bar, Myer doesn’t offer options for affiliates, partners and influencers.

 But they do detail their returns system.
-There’s two options – via Parcelpost or via Australia Post.
+There are 2 options.
+Via Parcelpost, or via Australia Post.